Raw-JPEG Adapter: Efficient Raw Image Compression with JPEG: Experiments

 We further examine our method in combination with deep image compression by replacing the JPEG codec with a learning-based alternative.
 Specifically, we adopt the LIC-TCM method~\cite{LIC}, a deep learning–based image compression model, in place of JPEG.
 We report results for our Raw-JPEG Adapter trained with a JPEG simulator, as well as after fine-tuning it with the pre-trained, fixed-weight LIC-TCM model.
 As shown in Table~\ref{tab:deep-compression}, our method achieves consistent improvements across different JPEG qualities and even when paired with deep image compression (see supp. material for a qualitative example).
 We also evaluated our model trained with the JPEG simulator on JPEG~2000, where it likewise showed improvements; additional details are provided in the supp. material.

-When comparing our method with other alternatives, such as bidirectional neural ISPs~\cite{afifi2021cie, xing21invertible} that reconstruct raw from sRGB, and metadata-based approaches~\cite{INF, R2LCM1, R2LCM2} that store additional information alongside sRGB images, Table~\ref{tab:comparisons} shows that our method achieves the best reconstruction accuracy while requiring only minimal runtime overhead and offering comparable BPP.
-A radar chart comparison is shown in Fig.~\ref{fig:radar_chart}, and qualitative examples are included in the supp. material.
+When comparing our method with alternative approaches, including bidirectional neural ISPs~\cite{afifi2021cie, xing21invertible} that reconstruct raw from sRGB, and metadata-based methods~\cite{INF, R2LCM1, R2LCM2} that store auxiliary data alongside sRGB images, Table~\ref{tab:comparisons} shows that our method achieves the highest reconstruction accuracy while incurring minimal runtime overhead and maintaining comparable BPP.

+In the results reported in Table~\ref{tab:comparisons}, the bidirectional neural ISPs~\cite{afifi2021cie, xing21invertible} were trained on the S24 dataset~\cite{S24}.
+Among the metadata-based methods, INF~\cite{INF} does not require training, as it performs self-supervised fitting of an implicit neural function at test time.
+The R2LCM method~\cite{R2LCM1, R2LCM2} was trained on the S24 dataset using paired JPEG-compressed sRGB images rendered with an advanced rendering pipeline that includes local tone mapping and complex color processing, along with the corresponding raw images.
+Both INF and R2LCM were evaluated on JPEG-compressed sRGB test images from the S24 dataset generated using the same rendering pipeline, reflecting practical imaging scenarios in which sRGB images are rendered through a complex rendering pipeline and subsequently JPEG-compressed.
+Additional discussion is provided in the supp.~material (Sec.~\myref{supp-sec:protocol}{1.4}).
+A radar chart comparison is shown in Fig.~\ref{fig:limitation_and_tradeoff}, and qualitative examples are included in the supp.~material.

 We further evaluate our model trained on S24 images across different datasets to examine cross-camera generalization, as shown in Table~\ref{tab:cross-camera}.
 As described in Sec.~\ref{sec:method}, the DCT component is partially camera-specific, capturing sensor-dependent characteristics such as noise distribution.
 While this specialization can be advantageous for device-specific deployments, it generalizes less effectively across cameras.
 The results confirm this: the learned DCT component improves fidelity on the S24 dataset (the training camera; see Tables~\ref{tab:quality-100-supp} and \ref{tab:s24-jpeg-vs-ours}), but provides limited or no gains on other cameras, whereas the spatial-domain pipeline alone proves more robust.
 Qualitative examples are provided in the supp. material.